 The steps to enter Recovery Mode on iPhone vary, depending on the model of your iPhone.
 Follow the steps as applicable for your iPhone model.

-iPhone X or later, iPhone 8, iPhone 8 Plus: Press and hold the Side button and Volume Up or Volume Down button until you see Slide to Power OFF screen.
+iPhone X or later, iPhone 8/8 Plus: Press and hold the Side button and Volume Up or Volume Down button until you see Slide to Power OFF screen.
 Drag the Slider to turn off your iPhone.

-iPhone 7, iPhone 7 Plus: Press and Hold the Side button (or top button), until Slide to Power OFF screen appears.
+iPhone 7/7 Plus: Press and Hold the Side button (or top button), until Slide to Power OFF screen appears.
 Drag the Slider to turn off your iPhone.

-iPhone 6S and earlier models: Press and Hold the Side button (or top button), until you see Slide to Power OFF screen.
+iPhone 6S and earlier: Press and Hold the Side button (or top button), until you see Slide to Power OFF screen.
 Drag the Slider to turn off your iPhone.

-Next, connect your iPhone to computer while holding down the Home button.
+iPhone 6S and earlier: Connect iPhone to computer while holding down Home button.
 Keep Holding the Home Button, until you see the iTunes Recovery Mode screen.

 4. Restore iPhone Using iTunes

-Once your iPhone enters recovery mode, you will see an iTunes pop-up on the screen of your computer.
+Once iPhone enters Recovery Mode, you will see an iTunes pop-up on the screen of your computer.
 Click on the Restore option.